LCWRA FAQs

 Is LCWRA a separate benefit from Universal Credit?

 No, it’s an extra amount added to your Universal Credit payment.
 You don’t need to apply for something separate.
-Once you’ve been assessed and placed in the LCWRA group, the Department for Work and Pensions (DWP) will automatically top up your Universal Credit with LCWRA amount.
+Once you’ve been assessed and placed in the LCWRA group, the Department for Work and Pensions (DWP) will automatically top up your Universal Credit with the health-related payment.

 How do I get assessed for LCWRA?

 To find out if you qualify for LCWRA, first you need to go through your Work Capability Assessment (WCA).
-This is for DWP to understand your health situation and how it affects your ability to work and for you to get the right support you need.
+This is for DWP to understand your health situation and how it affects your ability to work so you can get the right support you need.
 It usually starts with a form and some medical evidence.
 You might also be invited to a phone or in-person assessment to talk through your situation.
-After that, you’ll be placed into one of three groups called Fit to Work, LCW or LCWRA.
+After that, you’ll be placed into one of three groups: Fit to Work, LCW, or LCWRA.
 Not sure what the difference is?
 Scroll back to the top of this blog post where we explain what each group means.

 How long does LCWRA last?